apache/bigtop/bigtop_toolchain/README.md

 	FORREST_HOME=/usr/local/apache-forrest
 	PATH=$PATH:$FORREST_HOME/bin

 If you do not want to use a puppet master this module can be applied standalone with a command such as:

-	puppet apply --modulepath=<path_to_bigtop> -e "include bigtop-toolchain::installer"
+	puppet apply --modulepath=<path_to_bigtop> -e "include bigtop_toolchain::installer"

 where <path_to_bigtop> is the cloned git repo.